megamaz/python-noodleExtensions-template/README.md

 # noodleExtensions-python
+If you'd much rather use python over JS, then this is *exactly* this.\
-This is a copy of the JS demo file in python.
+This repo is a copy of the `demo.js` found inside the Noodle Extensions documentation map.\
+# Side note
+- The `demo.js` uses `.push`.
+In python, use `.append`